yochaigal/cairn/wip/2e/vald.md

 Today, most know to avoid any mention of Gates, or keys, or related alchemy.
 But of course, there are always those that cannot resist its draw...

+## Factions

+### Tideborn

+A hierarchical religious sect that worships _Rivulus_, a petty god of rivers and lakes.
+Even the unaffiliated are familiar with the group’s initiation ceremony, a ritual drowning that occasionally kills participants.
+Survivors are dubbed _Tideborn_ and adopt a new, water-related moniker (Carp, Reed, Oxbow, and so on).
+Only clergy need participate in the ritual; however, in recent years, their following among the rural folk has increased, especially among villages near bodies of water.
+Within the clergy, there is little hierarchy, save for the _Aqua Primaris_, whom all obey implicitly.

+The Tideborn are hardly the only faith in the realm, but their steady growth and zealotry have earned them the respect of some of the other factions, particularly the _House of Burgesses_.
+The continued expansion of their membership has, in turn, earned them some enemies, particularly from the more pious citizens of the Wood.
+Their enmity is such that today Tideborn clergy never attempt solitary travel through heavily wooded areas, lest they risk a beating, or worse.

+### The House of Burgesses

+An assembly of wealthy, land-owning lords and ladies.
+Cunning, assertive, and convinced of their own superiority, they can accomplish great things when acting as a single body.
+Unfortunately, their efforts are often undermined by individual squabbles, petty disputes, and their never-ending lust for power and prestige.
+Although there is a healthy distrust of the _Order of Nine_ in the House, a _Burgess_ will rarely speak ill of them in public.
+For their part, the House has remained neutral on the rise of the Tideborn, although internally there is much consternation regarding the upstart religion's recent increase in popularity.

+### The Order of Nine

+A consortium of merchants, scholars, and the very powerful, the Order relies on their substantial wealth and a vast network of spies to accomplish their aims.
+Their primary focus is on the discovery, identification, and regulation of Relics.
+In recent years, they've turned their focus onto the Roots, as they believe this to be the origin of most Relics and pay handsomely for any information regarding Gates.
+The organization owes its name to the founding members of the Order, whose names and titles are kept secret.
+The Order detests Spellbooks and any that carry them.
+They see little reason to openly engage in politics, yet keep spies in nearly every faction.

+The Order employs several distinct ranks and titles (in order of primacy):
+- _Lector_: An initiate is deemed a _Junior Lector_ until they've proven themselves, after which they are awarded the title of _High Lector_.
+Only the latter may use Relics in their work.
+- _Keeper_: Protector of a Gate, akin to a typical soldier or mercenary.
+- _Archivist_: A highly respected researcher or librarian, led by the _Grand Archivist_.
+- _Chamberlain_: A master of Relics, charged with their protection, dispersal, and discovery.
+- _Inquisitor_: The highest-ranking position within the Order, sharing power as a triumvirate (called the _Three_) and answering only to the _Nine_.

+### The Marchguard

+At the margins of the realm and beyond the Wood lies a place so wild, so dangerous, that only the extremely brave or extremely foolish dare set foot.
+The borders of these lands are ever-shifting, growing, and changing along with the passage of time.
+And so the Marchguard was born.
+No one can remember when the Guard was formed nor who worked to create it, but all know their purpose: to protect the realm from any incursions that might cross the boundary and to prevent those attempting to cross without guidance.

+The Guard bends to no kings, knows no religion, and obeys no laws but their own.
+They lack even a central leadership, instead providing a masked volunteer to represent them in external negotiations.
+New members adopt a Blood Oath so powerful it is said to be inescapable by all but death itself.
+Of course, joining the Guard is rarely a choice, as their ranks are largely composed of ex-thugs, disgraced scholars, neglected knights, misbegotten rangers, and the like.
+This is how it must be, of course.
+For who else would willingly devote their lives to stand against such unknowable horrors?

+Bloodhounds are members of the Guard who have been awarded special commendations or have demonstrated true belief in their cause.
+Though this distinction carries no rank, they are no less respected or feared.
+These hunters have adopted a single purpose of duty: enforcing the Oath.
+Utilizing a network of spies, informants, and plants, they ensure that any who escape the Guard are forced to return or die in their attempt.

+The Guard sees little reason to engage in politics or other such short-sighted quarrels with the other factions.
+However, decades of living near the borders have brokered an uneasy friendship with those who call the Wood their home, and will even treat with them on occasion.
+And although it is never discussed, on rare occasions the Guard will come to their aid as well.

 ## The Vald Calendar

 ### Overview

 There are 24 hours in a day, and 6 days in a week.
 Each month consists of 24 days (or 4 weeks), for a total of 12-months (or 294 days) per year.
 The calendar is divided into 4 seasons (Harvest, Dry, Dead, Wet) of 72 days each, with an additional 6-day "Leap Week" (_Reclamation_) at the end of each year.
 This week is not counted as part of any month, and is made up of six unique days.
-The start of the year occurs just before the Dry season begins.
+Each year begins in the Autumn season.

 ### Days of the Week